gibb3h/SteamTools/README.md

 Features :-

 Process a Steam community group members list and generate an HTML page displaying a list of games and which users own them.
 This list can be filtered to only show games what a selected list of users own and also by steam community tags on the games.

+Data is cached in JSON files to minimize the number of web requests performed (game tags require loading the store page for each game which takes a while if the group have many games!)